BenjaminWFox/component-library/README.md

 `npm run watch`

+### Important

+If you want to use this with the sibling project below, you'll have to address the 'duplicate react' issue by running the `npm link` command below AFTER you have cloned and run `npm install` on BOTH this project and the library-consumer.

+`npm link ../library-consumer/node_modules/react`

 ### Sibling project

 See the sibling project (library-consumer) for an example of using this library during local development